 Graduate School of Education students may work for pay as "casual labor" at Stanford for up to eight hours a week, provided it does not adversely impact their academic program.

 The School provides travel fellowships to master's students for professional development opportunities.
 The fellowships are awarded for travel associated with paper presentations at conferences during the student's academic program at the Graduate School of Education.
 This program cannot support data-gathering expenses or travel expenses not associated with a conference presentation.
 The maximum award is $300 and students are limited to one travel fellowship per year.
 Students must provide proof of their participation in a conference and must be registered in the quarter in which funds are awarded.
 Submit your Travel Fellowship Request Form digitally.

-The References Desk in Cubberley Library holds several guides and directories of fellowships and grants in Education.
-The Office of Academic Affairs also maintains an online page that lists funding resources for graduate studies in education.
+The Office of Academic Affairs maintains an online page that lists external funding resources for graduate studies in education.

 Cardinal Care is an annual enrollment insurance plan which includes coverage in summer quarter, whether the student is enrolled that quarter or not.
 The annual cost of this coverage will be charged over three quarters of the academic year (Autumn, Winter and Spring).
 Students enrolled in Cardinal Care will be covered during leaves of absence, breaks, and quarters in which they are not registered.
-The insurance carrier, Health Net of California, will provide the medical benefits and Value Options will administer the mental health benefits.
+The insurance carrier, Health Net of California, will provide the medical benefits and Managed Health Network will administer the mental health benefits.

 Enrollment in Cardinal Care is a once-a-year event.
 In their first registered quarter of the academic year, students will decide whether or not to waive Cardinal Care coverage for that year.
 International students will be required to enroll in Cardinal Care, but may request an exception if they have an insurance plan with benefits that meet or exceed minimum standards set by the university.